ecumeurs/upsilonbattle/battlearena/ruler/rules/README.md

 Attack are death sentences: the attacked entity will be removed from the game.
 Attack reach is 1 tile away from the attacker.

+## Test

+`rules_test.go` contains structures and functions to assist testings.

+See dedicated test files for rules testing.